panglokchi/cute-battleships/README.md

 # cute-battleships
-Simple implementation of the Battleship game using Qt.
+Simple implementation of the Battleship game using Qt with a simple AI opponent.

 Screenshots: